fChristenson/Javascript-bootcamp/Lesson #4/readme.md

 * What is Npm?
 * How do I create a npm project?
-* How do I install a package globally?
+* How do I install a package globaly?

 ## Steps